“I am glad someone asked about something I needed info on. Best part about this community.”

 When you only experience your own sessions, you only see what you already see.

-What seems normal to you might be obviously problematic to outside eyes.
-The habit you don’t notice.
-The explanation that doesn’t land.
-The activity that doesn’t work as well as you think.
+What looks normal to you might be obviously problematic to outside eyes.
+The habit you do not notice.
+The explanation that does not land.
+The activity that does not work as well as you think.

 Without external perspective, blind spots stay blind.